General monotone formula for homogeneous $k$-Hessian equation in the exterior domain and its applications: Introduction

 and proved that \eqref{eqn:1.1'} and \eqref{eqn:1.2'} admits a solution if and only if $\O$ is a ball.
 Reichel's proof is again based on the method of moving planes and he also extended in \cite{R1} such result to more general equations involving $p$-capacity in an exterior domain.
 Garofalo-Sartori \cite{GS} and Poggesi \cite{P} reproved Reichel's result for $p$-capacity by using Weinberger type approach.

 We will study the problem \eqref{eqn:1.1} with the overdetermined condition

 for some constant $c>0$.
 However, Weinberger type approach seems to fail to solve the problem \eqref{eqn:1.1} and \eqref{eqn:1.2} for $k\geq2$.
-Therefore, we adopt new method to solve it and obtain the following results when the domain is assumed to be convex, by using geometric inequalities. \begin{theorem} Let $1\le k<\frac n2$ and $\Omega\subset\mathbb R^n$ be a smooth bounded convex and star-shaped domain.
+Inspired by Brandolini-Nitsch-Salani's results \cite{BNS}, we adopt new method to solve it and obtain the following results when the domain is assumed to be convex, by using geometric inequalities. \begin{theorem} Let $1\le k<\frac n2$ and $\Omega\subset\mathbb R^n$ be a smooth bounded convex domain.
 Then \eqref{eqn:1.1} and \eqref{eqn:1.2} admits a solution if and only if $\Omega$ is a ball. \end{theorem}